 Lets go over rifles in a simplified but still meaningful way.
 In the days of Daniel Boone, rifles were single shot muzzle loaders.
-They held one shot and the bullet and powder were
+They held one shot and the bullet and powder were separate.

 Around WWII the semi-auto first became somewhat common.
 This is just a repeating rife except the mechanism to reload is powered by the force of the explosion instead of manually.
 It is legal to hunt with these rifles, but in Vermont the magazine must be limited to, I believe, five rounds.